jonnaStrongNobodyCanTouchMe/msl-titan-notification/README.md

   5..
 Enter your Push Name and Push Code from QPush App.
   6..
 If you want to know it works, click 'send test message'. so you will get a test message on your phone.
   ##### For Android
   1..
 Go https://www.pushbullet.com/ and sign in with google email.
   2..
 Go https://www.pushbullet.com/#settings -> Account Tab then you can see 'Create Access Token' button.
   3..
-Click 'Create Access Token' button
+Click 'Create Access Token' button.
   4..
 Open MSL Notifier and click 'Push Settings' button.
   5..
 Enter your Pushbullet Access Token.
   6..
 If you want to know it works, click 'send test message'. so you will get a test message on your phone.

 ### Clan Tab